kellybrower/invertBMPHaskell/README.txt

 If you don't you can find a download and installation instructions
 here: https://www.haskell.org/ghc/

-As shipped, this ReadMe should be a part of a folder called "blockappsKB" along with the following files.
+As shipped, this ReadMe should be a part of a github repository called "invertBMPHaskell" () along with the following files.

 ===============